 This visual will show you which report has largest viewing audience.

 You might have noticed that in both of these visuals I’ve been removing the legends.
 Which means, you don’t know which report is represented by each color.
 We will fix that by adding a final visual.
-Add the Bar Chart visual from the visualization panel.
+Add the Bar Chart visual from the visualization pane.
 Add the following field names to the visual, as shown below:

 Next, we will format the visual to clean it up.
 Make the following changes, Toggle the Legend to Off, Toggle the X-Axis to Off, Toggle the Data labels to On, Toggle the Title to On and change the Title Text to Report Views, finally change the Font color to Black and Text Size to 14.